drupalcommerce/commerce-docs/user/pages/03.commerce2/09.payments/02.install-configure-gateways/docs.md

 ---

 While configuring your store you would probably want to install and configure a payment gateway provider module so that you can accept online payments.
-Currently available payment gateways for Commerce 2 are listed `here <available-payment-gateways.html>`_.
+Currently available payment gateways for Commerce 2 are listed [here](../01.available-gateways).

 This tutorial will guide you through configuring a payment gateway provider using the Commerce PayPal module as an example.

 Install the Module
 ------------------

 The first step is to install the module that provides integration with the desired payment gateway.
 In this case, Commerce PayPal.
-Drupal Commerce requires Composer and most related modules would have the same requirement - see `Using Composer </v2/getting-started/composer.html>`_.
+Drupal Commerce requires Composer and most related modules would have the same requirement - see [Using Composer](../../01.getting-started/01.using-composer).
 For specific installation instructions check the module's documentation.

 Add a Payment Gateway
 ---------------------